dexwerx/VBWERX/README.md

 # VBWERX
-VB6 and VBA Library
+VB6 Library
+- VB6.tlb - Visual Basic Advanced Extensions Typelib (required for all projects, missing Keywords/Functions/Interfaces)
+- AryMap.cls - Point an Array to any Memory Address
 - MCollection.bas - Collection Helper routines
-- AryMap.cls - Point an Array to any Memory Address
-- Stringbuilder.cls - .NET StringBuilder class
+- Stringbuilder.cls - StringBuilder class
 - MMultiForm.bas      - Open Multiple Copies of the same form in MS Access
 - MStartup.bas        - VB6 Sub Main() for use with all new VB6 Projects.